NTProgramsOfficial/ScratchFontCreationTool/README.md

 ## To-do
 1) Generate entire sprites rather than costumes
-2) Create a web app
+2) Replace the CLI with a web app